Faustak/Graph-partitioning---encoding-for-SAT/README.md

 ### Problem description

-The graph partitioning problem asks whether it is possible to partition a into $k$ subsets while minimising cuts (edges between the subsets) for a given graph and a $k > 0$.
+The graph partitioning problem asks whether it is possible to partition a graph into $k$ subsets while minimising cuts (edges between the subsets) for a given graph and a $k > 0$.

 An example of a valid input formal is: